ducdigital/gulp-sentry-release/README.md

 ## API
 ### `sentryRelease.release(version)`
-Pipe all your file stream and upload it to sentry Leave blank version will use package.json version
+Pipe all your file streams and upload it to sentry When version is left blank, it will use the package.json version instead

 ### `sentryRelease.deleteVersion(version)`
 Delete a version

 ### `sentryRelease.createVersion(version)`
-Delete a version
+Create a version

 ### `sentryRelease.sentryAPI`
 Sentry API Request Wrapper